Galaxy merger: Description

 Galaxy mergers can be simulated in computers, to learn more about galaxy formation.
 Galaxy pairs initially of any morphological type can be followed, taking into account all gravitational forces, and also the hydrodynamics and dissipation of the interstellar gas, the star formation out of the gas, and the energy and mass released back in the interstellar medium by supernovae.
 Such a library of galaxy merger simulations can be found on the GALMER website.
 A study led by Jennifer Lotz of the Space Telescope Science Institute in Baltimore, Maryland created computer simulations in order to better understand images taken by the Hubble Space Telescope.
-Lotz's team tried to account for a broad range of merger possibilities, from a pair of galaxies with equal masses joining together to an interaction between a giant galaxy and a tiny one.
+Lotz's team tried to account for a broad range of merger possibilities, from a pair of galaxies with equal masses joining to an interaction between a giant galaxy and a tiny one.
 The team also analyzed different orbits for the galaxies, possible collision impacts, and how galaxies were oriented to each other.
 In all, the group came up with 57 different merger scenarios and studied the mergers from 10 different viewing angles.

 One of the largest galaxy mergers ever observed consisted of four elliptical galaxies in the cluster CL0958+4702.
 It may form one of the largest galaxies in the Universe.